opswalrus/opswalrus/README.md

    Within the lexical scope of an ops file's ruby script, any ops files or subdirectories that are implicitly imported may be referenced by their name.
    For example:
-   - main.ops may invoke caddy/install.ops with the expression `caddy.install(...)`
+   - main.ops may invoke caddy/install.ops with the expression `caddy.restart(...)`
    - all.ops may invoke hostname.ops with the expression `hostname(...)`
+2. If there is an ops file and a directory that share the same name (with the exception of the .ops file extension), and are both contained by the same parent directory, then only the .ops file may be referenced and invoked by other ops files.
+   The directory of the same name will be treated as a library directory and if there is a Ruby source file in the library directory with the same name, then that ruby file will automatically be loaded.
+Other ruby files within the library directory will be required/loaded as instructed by the entrypoint .rb file.
-2. If there is an ops file and a directory that share the same name (with the exception of the .ops file extension), then only the install.ops file may be referenced and invoked by other ops files, while the directory of the same name, and its contents, may only be referenced from within the ops file of the matching name.
-This allows the details of an operation to be encapsulated away and a public API be exposed through the ops file, while the details of the implementation are hidden away in the ops files within the directory.
+3. If there is an ops file and a directory that share the same name (with the exception of the .ops file extension), and the ops file is contained by the directory of the same name, then the ops file is considered to be the primary API interface for a sub-module that is implemented by the ops files and ruby scripts contained within the directory.
+   Consequently, the directory containing the ops file of the same name (with the exception of the .ops file extension) may be invoked as if it were the primary API interface ops file.
    For example:
-   - main.ops may invoke `caddy.install(...)`, but it may not invoke `caddy.install.debian(...)`
+   - main.ops may invoke `caddy.install(...)` as a shorthand syntax for `caddy.install.install(...)`
-   - install.ops may invoke `install.debian(...)`, and reference other files or subpackages within the caddy/install directory
+   - install.ops may invoke `debian(...)`, and reference other files or subpackages within the caddy/install directory
-3. Ops files may import packages or relative paths:
+4. Ops files may import packages or relative paths:
    1. a package reference that matches one of the local package names in the dependencies captured in packages.yaml
    2. a package reference that resolves to a relative path pointing at a package directory
    3. a relative path that resolves to a directory containing ops files